CleanCut/rust_programming/HowToLearnRust.md

 # How To Learn Rust

-Perhaps more important than a crash course tutorial in Rust is learning _how to learn Rust_.
-You can sit back and listen to the tutorial and maybe you will learn a little something.
-Learning how to learn Rust will put you on a path that will lead to eventual mastery.
-It is up to you!
+Perhaps more important than a crash course tutorial in Rust is **learning how to learn Rust**.
+Learning how to learn Rust will put you on a path that will lead to mastering the subject.

 ### IDE / Editor